csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

 selector budget](http://blogs.msdn.com/b/ieinternals/archive/2011/05/14/10164546.aspx).
 It is always better to err on the side of caution and omit any features or tools that have the potential to cause so much trouble with little or no tangible gain.
-Having to shard your stylesheets into less-than-4095-selector-groups as a result of misusing a productivity tool is very, very counterintuitive.
+Having to shard your stylesheets into less-than-4096-selector-groups as a result of misusing a productivity tool is very, very counterintuitive.

-So, if you are going to use `@extend`, when should you?
+But, if you are going to use `@extend`, when should you?

 It is important to realise that **`@extend` creates relationships**.
 Whenever you use `@extend`, you are transplanting a selector elsewhere in your stylesheet